-It’s true.
-Some master craftspeople include intentional slip-ups in their best work.
-Why?
-Because they believe that the ‘mistake’ is the very space that allows Spirit to move in and out of the fabric.
+Because they believe that the “mistake” is the very space that allows Spirit to move in and out of the fabric.

 Take a moment and let that sink in.
 Then ask yourself …

-Fortunately, I’ve realized that the real question isn’t Will I screw up?
-Rather, it’s How will I allow Spirit to move through the fabric of my life?
+It’s about changing the question from What if I screw up? to, How will I allow Spirit to move through the fabric of my imperfect, utterly human life?

 The phrase “A Wish Come Clear” is my younger brother Willie’s brainchild.
 Willie is smart and funny.
 He also has autism, and he struggles with self-injurious behavior.

 Willie is a perfectionist who writes in erasable ink, yet he finds intentional errors hilarious.
 He loves to put his shoes on the wrong feet.